mattianeroni/derma/README.md

 ## Architecture

+The application has a classic *server side model* application, and, as visible in this very nice draw, it is made of a mobile application that is communicating with a server where a database and the machine learning model can be found.

+Every time a request is sent to the server, the request headers must contain an authorization code that is verified by the server middleware.

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Todo
+## Todo Before Usage

-- [ ] Update the server IP address
-- [ ] Define a token for the communication with the server
+- [ ] Update the variables in the `.env` files both in the application and in the server.

+<p align="right">(<a href="#top">back to top</a>)</p>

+## Todo Development
 - [ ] Test on iOS
-- [ ] Implement the server backend
+- [ ] The middleware is currently not working, probably because the *SQLAlchemy Async Session* doesn't work well with *aiosqlite*.
+An [issue](https://stackoverflow.com/questions/73854952/fastapi-aiosqlite-asyncsession-exception-closing-connection) is currently open on Stackoverflow.

 <p align="right">(<a href="#top">back to top</a>)</p>